Ecwid/ecwid-api-docs/includes/_storage.md

 `GET https://app.ecwid.com/api/v2/{storeId}/storage?token={token}`

 <aside class="notice">
-Mind the `v2` in the endpoints URL.
-Application storage API methods are not available in API v3 yet.
-You can use the same token for the v2 endpoints though.
+Mind the `v2` in the endpoint URL.
+You can use the same API v3 token for the v2 endpoints.
 </aside>

 Name | Type | Description